Paul Bowles: Development

 Apart from irregular consultation with Vittorio Rieti, Bowles never received any formal instruction in music, despite the best efforts of Aaron Copland and Virgil Thomson to persuade him otherwise.
 However, the self-taught composer, with assistance from Thomson, found success in New York as a producer of incidental music for the theatre.
 He collaborated with the likes of George Balanchine, Joseph Losey, Leonard Bernstein, Elia Kazan, Arthur Koestler, José Ferrer, Salvador Dalí, Orson Welles, William Saroyan and Tennessee Williams.

 During the Second World War he turned his hand to writing as a reviewer for the New York Herald Tribune, where Thomson then served as music critic.
 Bowles was well-suited to the work, according to Thomson, "because he wrote clearly and because he had the gift of judgment."

 Following Virgil Thomson's retirement from his critic's post in 1954, reminiscing on his wish Paul Bowles had taken over the position, Bowles remarked, "I don't think I could have handled it, any more than I could have followed a career in composition.
 I lacked the musical training that [Virgil] and Aaron had."

 A new direction

 After the war, eventually settling in Tangier, Morocco, Bowles continued his musical and literary pursuits, gradually letting go of the former and becoming what Virgil Thomson described as, "a novelist and story writer of international repute."

 Paul Bowles referred to Tangier as "a place where it is still hard to find a piano in tune."
 Regarding his establishment as an author in Morocco, Bowles said:

-Little by little I was aware of there being atmospheres which I could only portray by writing about them.
-I was unable to express my emotions in their entirety through music.
-My music was joyful as I was myself.
-The more nocturnal side to my personality, I managed to express through language.

 With the success of the book, The Sheltering Sky, Bowles struck his first blow for independence.
 In time this break from the composition of music would see Bowles's earlier exploits overshadowed completely by his acclaim as a writer of prose.